jonyquid/SwipePinch-JS/README.md

 SwipePinch-JS
 =============

-Swipe and Pinch using JS
+Swipe/pinch gesture using JS for mobile environments.